Lorentz Severin Skougaard: Career

-In 1864 Lorentz Severin Skougaard sang in Stockholm, Berlin and Christiania.
-In Paris in 1866, he met Alfred Corning Clark.
+In 1864, Lorentz Severin Skougaard sang in Stockholm, Berlin, and Christiania.
+He met Alfred Corning Clark in Paris in 1866.

-In 1866 Skougaard gave a series of recitals in New York City in conjunction with Alfred H. Pease at the Irving Hall.
-The recitals introduced him favorably to the New York public and he became a successful vocal teacher.
-In 1874 he have a charitable concert at the Steinway Hall in aid of the Scandinavian poor of New York City.
+In 1866, Skougaard gave a series of recitals in New York City in conjunction with Alfred H. Pease at the Irving Hall.
+The recitals introduced him favorably to the New York public, and he became a successful vocal teacher.
+In 1874 he gave a charitable concert at the Steinway Hall in aid of the Scandinavian poor of New York City.
 There were a large number of performers and it was under the patronage of many prominent persons.